almin/almin/docs/TutorialTodoApp.md

     - Can put state updating code at one part
 - Cons:
     - Store implicitly depended on almin
-        - It means that to test the store a bit complex maybe.
+        - It means that testing the store is a bit complex maybe.
-        - We recommended that test State instead of Store class.
+        - We recommended to test State instead of Store class.

 ### TodoState

 `TodoState` is a State class.

-There are **two way** of updating store:
+There are **two ways** of updating store:

 - Receive `TodoList` object and return new `TodoState`
 - Receive payload object and return new `TodoState`